Yoga Fundamentals: The Eight-Limbed Path

 The true purpose of yoga was never about contorting your body into a pretzel-like pose or wearing expensive workout clothes.
 And if you were to judge only by what’s shown in the media, you’d think yoga is solely about being thin, fit and hyper-flexible.
 It’s discouraging.
 Yoga has so many accessible practices to offer and the benefits extend far beyond a sculpted body.

 Like an iceberg, it requires a deeper look below the surface to see the true breadth and depth of this 5,000 year old practice.
-More than a form of physical exercise, yoga is a systematic practice of breath control, positive thinking, relaxation, and meditation aimed at ensuring harmony of mind, body, and spirit.
+More than a form of physical exercise, yoga is a systematic practice aimed at ensuring harmony of mind, body, and spirit.

 Only the Tip of the Iceberg

-Typically, here in the West we focus 90% of our attention on one-eighth of the practices of yoga, namely the postures.
+Typically in the West, we focus 90% of our attention on one-eighth of the practices of yoga, namely the postures.
 But yoga intends to be much more than that.
 It is meant to be a methodology for increasing awareness and decreasing disease.

 In its original context, yoga is a system of spiritual development practices to train the body and mind to observe the self and become aware of its true nature.
 Its purpose is to cultivate discernment, awareness, self-regulation and higher consciousness in the individual.
 In order to do this, practitioners learn an eight-pronged set of practices (often referred to as “the eight limbs”) as outlined in the Yoga Sutras of Patanjali.